Hoabinhian: Hoabinhian and plant domestication

 Gorman (1971) claimed that Spirit Cave included remains of Prunus (almond), Terminalia, Areca (betel), Vicia (broadbean) or Phaseolus, Pisum (pea) or Raphia lagenaria (bottle gourd), Trapa (water caltrop), Piper (pepper), Madhuca (butternut), Canarium, Aleurites (candle nut), and Cucumis (a cucumber type) in layers dating to c.
-9800-8500 BP.
+9800–8500 BP.
 None of the recovered specimens differed from their wild phenotypes.
 He suggested that these may have been used as foods, condiments, stimulants, for lighting and that the leguminous plants in particular "point to a very early use of domesticated plants'.
 He later wrote (1971:311) that 'Whether they are definitely early cultigens (see Yen n.d.:12) remains to be established...
 What is important, and what we can say definitely, is that the remains indicate the early, quite sophisticated use of particular species which are still culturally important in Southeast Asia."

 In 1972, W. G. Solheim, as the director of the project of which Spirit Cave was part, published an article in Scientific American discussing the finds from Spirit Cave.
 While Solheim noted that the specimens may 'merely be wild species gathered from the surrounding countryside', he claimed that the inhabitants at Spirit Cave had 'an advanced knowledge of horticulture'.
-Solheim's chronological chart suggests that 'incipient agriculture' began at about 20,000 BC in Southeast Asia.
-He also suggests that ceramic technology was invented at 13,000 BC although Spirit Cave does not have ceramics until after 6800 BC.
+Solheim's chronological chart suggests that 'incipient agriculture' began at about 20,000 BCE in Southeast Asia.
+He also suggests that ceramic technology was invented at 13,000 BCE although Spirit Cave does not have ceramics until after 6800 BCE.

 Although Solheim concludes that his reconstruction is 'largely hypothetical', his overstatement of the results of Gorman's excavation has led to inflated claims of Hoabinhian agriculture.
 These claims have detracted from the significance of Spirit Cave as a site with well-preserved evidence of human subsistence and palaeoenvironmental conditions during the Hoabinhian.

-Viet (2004), however, focuses on mainly Hoabinhians in Viet Nam.
-Within his wide range of study of this area, Da But is a site that he has worked at which is dated to about fifth to sixth millennium BC to the end of the third millennium BC.
+Viet (2004), however, focuses on mainly Hoabinhians in Vietnam.
+Within his wide range of study of this area, Da But is a site that he has worked at which is dated to about fifth to sixth millennium BCE to the end of the third millennium BCE.
 Within this site, Viet observed that the food Hoabinhians mostly focused on are mountainous shellfish, nuts, and fruit.
 Interesting enough, the site even shows a new shellfish species that they consumed: an as-yet-unnamed species of freshwater clam of Corbicula spp; species are known to live in swampy areas and lakes.